 You must have noticed on the Antiques Road Show how so many items date from the late Victorian period.
 It was a time of huge prosperity for Britain.
 Many city houses had running water, electricity was coming in fast and some even had flushing toilets inside the house!
 There’s posh.

-In 1893, J Collier died and the sons later took on J B Keevil as partner and by the turn of the century expanded to over nine shops supplying everything from pianos to kitchen sinks, stockings and horse feed.
+In 1893, aged 76, Job Collier died and the sons later took on J B Keevil as partner and by the turn of the century expanded to over nine shops supplying everything from pianos to kitchen sinks, stockings and even horse feed.